HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is an image of the final test of multiple sensors.)

 I also prototyped the book layout with the sensors.
 If I were to choose this touch sensor method, the book would resemble something like the following images.
-However, I will not be using alligator clips, i would solder the wires to the aluminium foil.
+However, I will not be using alligator clips, I would solder the wires to the aluminium foil.

 ![Image](book1.jpg)